UnderratedDev/ClothesDrop/README.txt

 1) Copy the ClothesDrop folder (the entire folder, not just the contents) to a location you like
 2) Open Android Studio, on first launch, there should be a small window
 3) Select something along the lines of open existing project
 4) It will open a small window full of directories.
-Locate where the clothesdrop foler is stored, and select that -- Note do not select inside the folder, just select the folder itself --
+Locate where the clothesdrop folder is stored, and select that -- Note do not select inside the folder, just select the folder itself --
 5) Now Android Studio will start building the project/gradle
 6) You should now be setup to develop further!!! or even deploy!